x86Since8088/PsWebHost/README.md

 ## Purpose

 This project started out as a what if and has been in interesting learning opportunuty.
 I started it about 10 years ago and I have learned a ton from moving through this process.
-I'm going to make this public and if anyon wants to geek on this ans finish solveing this puzzle with me just reach out.
+I'm going to make this public and if anyone wants to geek on this ans finish solveing this puzzle with me just reach out.

 ## Why

-For security purposes, I held the beliefe that if PowerShell is interacting with HTTPListener or smoe other framework that accepts incomeing web requests, I could implement parsing of incoming get query and post/put/delete/etc data easy and secure since there will be no command-line execution untill data is fully parsed and transformed in PowerShell.
+For security purposes, I held the belief that if PowerShell is interacting with HTTPListener or some other framework that accepts incomeing web requests, I could implement parsing of incoming get query and post/put/delete/etc data easy and secure since there will be no command-line execution untill data is fully parsed and transformed in PowerShell.

 Pros:
  1. PowerShell is easy to write.